 A transfemoral prosthesis is generally made from plastic, be it fibreglass, carbon fibre or polypropylene.
 Often a flexible polypropylene liner is used within a rigid fibreglass or carbon fibre socket to provide a more comfortable fit.
-There are a number of different methods that can be used to hold on the prosthesis.
-The simplest method is a strap around the waist; a suction socket uses a small valve at the bottom of the socket to allow the air inside the socket to be forced out, using a vacuum to hold the socket on; a silicone rubber liner called an IceROSS (Icelandic Roll-On Silicone Socket) can be rolled onto the limb and features either a small pin which engages into a lock at the bottom of the socket, or a rubber seal to create suction within the socket.
+There are a number of different methods that can be used to hold the prosthesis:

 A prosthetic foot is then attached below the knee unit to provide a prosthesis that is the correct height and is stable for walking.
-There are a range of different types, made from materials such as wood, rubber and carbon fibre.
-Some have moveable ankle joints and others have carbon fibre springs; some also have built-in shock absorbers for high activity uses, or adjustable ankles to allow you to wear high-heeled and flat shoes.
-Your Prosthetist will work with you to choose the best components to suit your needs.
+There are a range of different types manufactured from materials such as wood, rubber and carbon fibre.
+Some have moveable ankle joints and others have carbon fibre springs, some also have built-in shock absorbers for high activity uses, or adjustable ankles to allow you to wear high-heeled or flat shoes.
+Your prosthetist will work with you to choose the best components to suit your needs.